Gas Meters: Troubleshooting & Submit Readings

 Can I move my meter?

-If you’re having trouble gaining access to your gas meter or renovating your home, you may be able to have your gas meter relocated - though doing it yourself is illegal.
+If you’re having trouble gaining access to your gas meter or renovating your home, you may be able to have your gas meter relocated - though doing it yourself is illegal and highly dangerous.

 In some cases, your energy supplier may be able to move your meter for you.
 Though whether they can or not depends on a few different factors, including, though not limited to: